ATP Challenger Tour · Round of 32 · Jiangxi Open

 Matchup analysis

-The 🤖 Servebot archetype wins about 59% vs 🪃 Counterpuncher across 3,087 matches in our dataset.
+The 🤖 Servebot archetype wins about 60% vs 🎾 All-Court across 1,180 matches in our dataset.
 That is a small stylistic lean for Rigele Te here.

-Servebot players often use high ace rate and dominant service to pressure the counterpuncher's elite bp conversion.
-On Hard, that can swing with conditions.
+Servebot players often use high ace rate and dominant service to pressure the all-court's tactical versatility.

 Hypothetical if you put 1u on each player to win every one of their matches · Last 90 days